YuzheWangPKU/DiffPepBuilder/README.md

 python experiments/process_batch_dock.py --pdb_dir examples/docking_data --write_dir data/docking_data --receptor_info_path examples/docking_data/docking_cases.json --peptide_seq_path examples/docking_data/peptide_seq.fasta
 ```

 The preprocessed data will be placed in the `data/docking_data` directory.
+Redocking of existing protein–peptide complexes can be performed by omitting the `peptide_seq_path` argument and specify the peptide ligand chain in the `docking_cases.json` file.

 To perform protein-peptide docking, please specify the root directory of DiffPepBuilder repository and then run the `experiments/run_docking.py` script (please modify the `nproc-per-node` flag accordingly based on the number of GPUs available):

 ```bash
 export BASE_PATH="your/path/to/DiffPepBuilder"